petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-insights.md

 The Search Insights Widget, when added to a Search Page, is for inspecting two things:

-- The query string that's constructed by the back-end search code when the User enters a keyword
+- The query string that's constructed by the backend search code when the User enters a keyword

 - The response string returned from the search engine